 "Active persistent bleeding may require control in the emergency room where sedation topical or local anesthetic pain control fluid replacement and hematologic studies may be performed " Wanamaker explains.
 "The patient may either have observation status or be admitted for observation/treatment."

 "42961 is indicated if the patient requires additional treatment or observation in an outpatient inpatient-bedside hospital setting or emergency room " Thomsen says.

 For instance a 27-year-old male has excessive persistent bleeding.
 The physician is unable to treat the patient in the office and sends him to the emergency room.
 In the ER the otolaryngologist applies tannic acid to the affected site and the bleeding subsides.
 Assign 42961.

 Because the hemorrhaging was extensive enough to require treatment in the emergency room you should report complex post-tonsillectomy bleeding code 42961.

-Contributing factors such as dehydration [...]
+Contributing factors such as dehydration or need [...]